 Learn About The Best Irish Towns

 There are three different Irelands, not one: busy urban areas in Dublin, a beautiful countryside all around and loads of bigger or smaller rural towns.
-I believe it’s worth experiencing all of that to get the big picture about this country.
+I believe it’s worth experiencing all of that to understand more this country.
 If I was choosing to see one of these rural towns, I would go to Kilkenny or Waterford.
 Both in South East Ireland in counties named after them.

 Twice as big, Waterford is the oldest and fifth most populated Irish town (nearly 55k residents) and a harbour in the mouth of three rivers.
-Try to wander spontaneously around Waterford town centre to discover many huge murals created a couple of years ago (see below), go around “The Viking Triangle”, walk along the river in this area or visit one of many museums in the town.
+Try to wander spontaneously around Waterford town centre to discover many huge murals created just a few years ago (see below), go around “The Viking Triangle”, walk along the river in this area or visit one of many museums in the town.
 For a break, I recommend “TRADE Coffee” for a cup of coffee, “Italian Piadina” next door for a lunch or traditional “Geoff’s Pub” for a pint of beer.

 Tips & Alternatives: ☘ Waterford is known for its festivals; check the calendar before you go.
 Spraoi Festival in August and Winterval in December are my favourites. ☘ Waterford is a great base to see top places in counties Waterford, Wexford and Kilkenny.
 I recommend holiday resorts of Tramore and Dunmore East (don’t miss excellent cliff walk there!), Hook Head with its famous lighthouse, two beautiful beaches near Fethard-by-the-Sea and replica of Dunbrody Famine Ship in New Ross. ☘ If you skip the east coast of Ireland and focus on the west, spend at least few hours in Galway.
-I visited Galway only once long time ago; all I can say now is that it has a reputation of a cool, vibrant student town (around 80k residents.
+It’s a quite touristy, but very cool, lively and vibrant town with around 80k residents.
 Full of colorful corners, nice pubs (“Tight Neachtain” is my favourite) and cafés (“Kai Restaurant” is a must visit!).
 It’s also a good base to discover the best places in the northwest part of the country.